 Figure 22: Estimated sky background in photons per sub-aperture in the LGS low-order wavefront sensor at 250Hz as a function of fraction of lunar illumination (FLI) and Moon distance (MD) for four different target elevations.
 Red contours denote recommended maximum Moon background levels for guide stars between 17th and 15th magnitude.
 The hatched region denotes Moon distances that are not permitted due to issues with telescope guiding.
-Due to geometry it is not possible for a Moon with FLI~0 to be close to the zenith at night.
+Due to geometry it is not possible for a Moon with $FLI \sim 0$ to be close to the zenith at night.

 The increased sky background from the Moon may also affect the quality of the adaptive optics correction.
 In particular, the numerical simulations of AO performances assume that the Moon on sky position is 90 degrees from the meridian where observations take place.
 In different conditions (Moon closer to the line of sight) some degradation of the AO performance may occur, especially in LGS mode with faint tip-tilt stars.
-Even here, it is important not to over-specify the constraints, as this reduces the chances for the OB to be executed successfully.